 A. Time Accrual

-4. Employees participating in the pre-tax accounts may continue to submit claims against balances accumulated in their accounts through the duration of the plan year and/or relevant filing period.
+4. Pre-Tax Expense Accounts for Health Care and Dependent Care will be automatically discontinued as of the date that the unpaid leave begins.
+Employees participating in the pre-tax accounts may continue to submit claims against balances accumulated in their accounts through the duration of the Plan year and/or relevant filing period.

-5. Employees participating in the health care pre-tax expense account who are on military leave for a period of more than 179 days (or an indefinite period) may be entitled to a distribution of some or all of the remaining amounts in their account.
+Employees participating in the health care pre-tax expense account who are on military leave for a period of more than 179 days (or an indefinite period) may be entitled to a distribution of some or all of the remaining amounts in their account.
 If the amounts distributed are not used for health care expenses, however, they are considered taxable income.
-Requests for distributions from health care pre-tax expense accounts must be submitted in writing to the Benefits Office before September 30 of the plan year following the plan year in which the leave begins.
-(For these purposes, the plan year runs from July 1 through June 30.)
+Requests for distributions from health care pre-tax expense accounts must be submitted in writing Human Resources before September 30 of the Plan year following the Plan year in which the leave begins.
+(For these purposes, the Plan year runs from July 1 through June 30.)

 6. Tuition benefits for Employees and/or eligible dependents will be continued during the military leave.

-7. Long-term disability coverage continues for Employees for up to twelve (12) months of paid or unpaid military leave.
+7. Long-Term Disability (LTD) coverage continues for Employees for up to twelve (12) months of paid or unpaid military leave.

 C. Retirement Benefits

-2. Employees participating in the Tax-Deferred Retirement (TDR) Plan may make up for missed contributions from the leave period upon return to work.
-Employees should contact the Division of Human Resources Benefits Office at 215-898-3539 within 30 calendar days of their return to work for information on this process.
-University basic contributions will automatically be made to the Employee's plan account following his or her timely return to employment and timely notification to the Division of Human Resources Benefits Office, but University matching contributions will not be made to the Employee's plan account until the Employee makes up his/her contributions as described in the next paragraph.
+2. Employees participating in the University's Basic and Matching Plans may make up for missed contributions from the leave period upon return to work.
+Employees should contact Human Resources at 215-866-799-2329 within 30 calendar days of their return to work for information on this process.
+University Basic Plan contributions will automatically be made to the Employee's plan account following his/her timely return to employment and timely notification Human Resources, but University Matching Plan contributions will not be made to the Employee's plan account until the Employee makes up his/her contributions as described in the next paragraph.

 Missed Employee contributions must be made after reemployment and before the earlier of: 1) five years, or 2) three times the length of the period of military service.
 Certain contribution limits may apply.
-The missed contributions can be made on a pre-tax or post-tax basis.
+The missed contributions can be made on a pre-tax or after-tax basis.
 The requirements for making missed contributions are in accordance with controlling law.
-You will be advised of your rights and obligations upon your reemployment.
+Employees will be advised of their rights and obligations upon their reemployment.

-Employees who are on military leave for longer than 30 days and have outstanding retirement plan loans from the Supplemental Retirement Annuity (SRA) Plan if permitted under the applicable plan may request a suspension of loan payments while on military leave.
-If the loan payments are suspended, interest on the unpaid loan balance would continue to accrue at a rate of not more than 6% during the length of the military leave (assuming the employee provides to the Division of Human Resources Benefits Office written notice of his or her military leave, along with a copy of his or her military orders, within 180 days of termination or release from military service).
-Upon the Employee's return from active duty, the interest rate will revert back to the original rate and the Employee must resume loan payments to the plan, but the amount of the loan payments will be recalculated to include the interest that accrued during the military leave.
+Employees who are on military leave for longer than 30 days and have outstanding retirement plan loans from the Supplemental Retirement Annuity (SRA) Plan, if permitted under the applicable plan, may request a suspension of loan payments while on military leave.
+If the loan payments are suspended, interest on the unpaid loan balance would continue to accrue at a rate of not more than 6% during the length of the military leave (assuming the employee provides to Human Resources written notice of his or her military leave, along with a copy of his or her military orders, within 180 days of termination or release from military service).
+Upon the Employee's return from active duty, the interest rate will revert back to the original rate and the Employee must resume loan payments to the Plan.
+The amount of the loan payments will be recalculated to include the interest that accrued during the military leave.
 The period for paying off the outstanding balance of the loan (plus the accrued interest) will be extended by the period of the Employee's military leave.
-To request a suspension of payments or to get more information regarding loan repayments, Employees should contact the Benefits Office at (215) 898-3539.
+To request a suspension of payments or to get more information regarding loan repayments, Employees should contact Human Resources at 877-736-6738.

 Many issues may arise concerning your rights during military leave.
 This policy does not, and cannot, address all such issues.
 If issues arise that are not addressed in this policy, the University will abide by USERRA and any controlling State laws.
-Should you have any questions or require further information, please consult the Division of Human Resources/Staff and Labor Relations at 215-898-6093.
+Should you have any questions or require further information, please consult Human Resources at 215-898-7372.

-611.6 UNIVERSITY EMPLOYEES WHO ARE COVERED BY COLLECTIVE BARGAINING AGREEMENTS
+611.6 UNIVERSITY STAFF WHO ARE COVERED BY COLLECTIVE BARGAINING AGREEMENTS

 Policy Number: 611